asterus21/screensDelete/README.md

 # screensDelete
-The repository contains a script that starts a script to delete obsolete screenshot, i.e. not used screenshots in the PolyAnalyst User's manual.
+The repository contains a script that starts another script to delete obsolete screenshot, i.e. not used screenshots in the PolyAnalyst User's Manual.

 ***